Lane Preview Day

 4J ECCO High School

-The RTEC program offers high school students both academic transfer and career technical college courses not available at your high school, while other programs are located on participating high school campuses.
+The RTEC program offers high school students both academic transfer and career technical college courses not available at their high school.
 Some school districts will help their students pay for courses located at Lane CC campuses.
 Both students and the referring counselor will receive frequent advising and communciation from the High School Connection Advisor.

 Some specific High School Partnership programs have been developed with local school districts for high school students to help meet the needs and interests of their students.

 The GED program assists students who did not receive a high school diploma to earn a high school equivalency certificate.